collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 "Deleting a fork does not delete the original upstream repository.
 In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."

 A fork is a copy of the repo in your user account that you can make your proposed changed to.
 The fork will be an exact copy at the time that it was forked, in your account, with your username in the URL.
 You will be the only person with read/write access to it unless you give read/write access to someone else.
 If you make changes to it, the repo you want to contribute to will not be affected unless you submit a pull request and it is accepted.

+User will submit pull request via own account. a user forks a repo within GitHub.
+New repo will appear in user account, with username in repo URL.
+Go to the fork, which will be in your user account.
 -->

 * local development environment (your computer environment)